 ASCE is using a submission platform called Cerberus Web Client.
-All competition deliverables must be submitted in this platform.
+All digital competition deliverables must be submitted in this platform.
 Submissions outside of this platform will be considered non-responsive and will not be considered.

-The main folder contains a sub-folder for each Student Conference, and within each Conference Folder is a folder for each school in that conference.
-This is a Read/Write link (no delete).
+The main folder (link provided below) contains a sub-folder for each Student Conference, and within each Conference Folder is a folder for each school in that conference.
+Please note that these folders will only allow files to be uploaded and viewed, no file deletions will be permitted.).
 Refer to Exhibit 2 - How to Navigate Folders and Upload Submissions for directions.

-Click the hyperlink to access: Project Proposal Submissions (https://upload.asce.org/public/folder/yM0_DPNGLE_Afec7o56lrA/2022%20Concrete%20Canoe%20Submissions)
+Click the hyperlink to access: Project Proposal Submissions (https://upload.asce.org/public/folder/nF7HJZBiVUafyn4UE_gNkw/2023%20Concrete%20Canoe%20Submissions)